sushil-mehra/change-password-api-karate-test/README.md

 ```

 ## 2. Running Automation Karate Tests

-In order to run all the automated tests at one please use below :
+In order to run all the automated tests at once please use below :

 ```bash
 mvn clean test -Dkarate.options="--tags @MyTestTag" -Dkarate.env=dev -Dkarate.threads=1
 ```
 *Note:-*
 1. Replace `@MyTestTag` with a tag from the above list (e.g. `@CP_Regression`).
 2. **karate.env** & **karate.threads** arguments have a default value set.
-It is only required when we need to override the default values.
+Only required when we need to override the default values.

 #### Tags available to run specific tests for functional tests
 To run a specific test annotation from @CP1 to @CP70 can be used.
 However, in order to run any specific test as per the group defined previously.
 The below list of tags can be used.